 A citizen’s entire life can be accessed via their ego bracer.
 This device attunes with the wearer, and can send messages, search the Arcanet, store items and familiars, record holograms, and more.
-The main screen contains one's ego profile - this contains basic information about them, and lists items and creatures for quick access.
+The main screen contains one's ego file - this contains basic information about them, and lists items and creatures for quick access.

 The screen doesn’t have buttons of any kind, but rather demands the user concentrate on the desired information.
 The bracer’s audio will be present in the user’s head, and visuals will manifest on the bracer’s screen as a magic hologram.
 Only the user will see or hear this information; others will only see a colorful jumble of symbols and shapes.
 If the user is unable to concentrate, the hologram and sounds will fail to manifest.
 If the user cannot see, one can learn to manifest the information in other ways, or purchase an ego bracer for one’s specific situation.

 Most ego bracers also act as a basic utility artifact with several spells one can browse in a list.
 For a basic ego bracer, these generally include things like light-producing spells, heat and cold, a spout of clean drinking water, and basic self-defense spells.
 More expensive models may be capable of casting better spells, but usually a mage will have a separate, higher-quality artifact for anything more powerful or specialized.